 Even for those more enthusiastic, wine communication can at times be rather difficult.
 Wine science intersects a number of disciplines, meaning more often than not topics of discussion are nuanced, dependent on a number of variables, and often rather tricky to broach in absolute terms.
 Rather unhelpfully, terroir can serve to simplify these discussions, variation is all too often put down to a single function and verbose communication avoided.
 However alluring it may be, simplification for the sake of avoiding confusion does not appeal to me as reason enough to assign so much credit to the notion of terroir.
 Instead, it makes a case for more effective, appealing, and informed communication.

 Subordination of the farmer

-In overstating the role of terroir, wine communicators have to some extent subordinated the importance of decisions made in the vineyard.
+In overstating the role of terroir, wine communicators have to some degree subordinated the importance of winegrowing.
 Understating the manner in which a farming strategy influences the raw material and with that, a finished wine.
 We do a disservice to the complexity of viticulture, to the ability of the farmer to entirely shift the phenotype of their crop, to craft a wine of skill and do away with hierarchies built upon preconceived notions of ‘ideal terroir’.

 Below is a rather striking image shared by William Kelley.
 The image shows three very different Chardonnay bunches picked from three contiguous parcels with three different farming strategies.
 On the left, a low-yielding selection with small, open clusters, farmed with high canopies, resulting in high levels of dry extract, and already fully mature at around 13% potential alcohol.
 In the middle, a heavily fertilised parcel, trimmed low, promoting lateral growth and vegetative vigour, resulting in higher, more herbaceous yields which are far from ripe.
 And on the right, young vines of a higher-yielding selection with better-balanced canopies than those of the middle cluster, but much lower solids-to-juice ratio than the first, making for a rounder, softer finished wine.
 The differences here are fundamental, both aesthetically and in how they manifest in the finished wine.